Post-Secondary Education

 • Are in need of post-secondary training as part of your Individualized Plan for Employment (IPE).

-Please contact your assigned Voc Rehab staff for more information about the support available to you.
+Please contact your assigned IVRS staff for more information about the support available to you.

-The general process for post-secondary training starts the same as it does with anyone else applying for Voc Rehab.
-You can review the Voc Rehab Process to learn more.
+The general process for post-secondary training starts the same as it does with anyone else applying for IVRS.
+You can review the IVRS Process to learn more.

-During Step 4: Plan Development, you and your assigned Voc Rehab staff will plan out your employment goals.
+During Step 4: Plan Development, you and your assigned IVRS staff will plan out your employment goals.
 This includes any post-secondary training you may need.

-Your assigned Voc Rehab staff will gather some information for you.
+Your assigned IVRS staff will gather some information for you.
 They may ask for your past transcripts, next semester schedule, and make sure that you applied to FAFSA if your training accepts it.
 They will verify schools and programs if needed.

 During Step 5: Service Delivery, you will attend your training at the pace you have set.